 The table below contains the pdf files of the grave details followed by the corresponding map.
 To view these, just click on the item in the table.
 You will require a pdf reader such as Adobe Acrobat Reader.
 These are freely available from the internet.

-(Inkpen burial data for the period 1607 to 1836 is available on the archive page.
-Corresponding period marriages are also shown on the archive page)
+(Inkpen birth, marriage and burial data for the period c1607 to 1836 is also available on the archive page.

 ||St Michael's Churchyard Plan|

 1. Inscriptions contain square brackets [ ] where the text is

 either missing or unclear.

 2. Forward slash / denotes start of a new line.

 Before beginning this project permission was given from appropriate sources.
 Prior to undertaking any research (beyond looking and note taking) in any graveyard be sure to obtain permission and take the utmost care to prevent any further damage.